 - a.
 MEDPROS is the database of record for all medical readiness data elements.
-Profiling providers will also document all readiness assessments in the EHR or the service treatment record.
+Profiling providers will also document all readiness assessments in the EHR or the service treatment record (STR).
 The medical readiness system of record and the EHR continue to gain efficiencies of communication and connectivity. - b.
-All IMR data will be updated in MEDPROS for all Army personnel (all components (COMPOS)), including deploying DA Civilians, regardless of TRICARE enrollment. - c.
+All IMR data will be updated in MEDPROS for all Army personnel (all COMPOs), including deploying DA Civilians, regardless of Tri-Service Medical Care (TRICARE) enrollment. - c.
 Healthcare personnel who document IMR services in the EHR (with the exception of immunizations) will update MEDPROS within 72 hours.